mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 27 - Associative Arrays/readme.md

 # Detection 🔍

-We cannot forbid Associative Arrays since they are very good as a first approach.
+We can't forbid Associative Arrays since they are very good as a first approach.

 They will be fine for exporting data, serialization, persistence and other accidental implementation issues.